 CTC’s Youth Poultry Project launched in June 2011 to create sustainable job opportunities for youth in Maai Mahiu.
-The project raises indigenous, free-range birds for the sale of both eggs and chicks.
-We expect the business to become fully self-sustainable within one year.
+The project teaches youth to raise indigenous, free-range birds for the sale of both eggs and chicks.
+The project is currently being restructured to become more efficient and more sustainable.

 - Overseeing the entire production is our Environmental Coordinator Rocky Muuri, who performs morning check-ups daily.
 View Rocky's video tour of the program!